Swimming and Beaches in Sault Ste. Marie

 This wonderful sand beach is a bit of a drive…90 km….but worth every scenic moment.
 Located in Lake Superior Provincial Park, on the eastern shore of Lake Superior, the shallow waters and fine sand beach make Katherine Cove especially appealing to families.
 You can swim out to Bathtub Island, a not-far-from-shore islet with a convex rock centre that fills with crystal clear lake water, then warms in the sun.
 Lovely to lie in.
 Day-use picnic area.

 Every bit worth the 50 minute drive north from the Inn, the park features three kilometres of sand beaches, and is a great place for swimming, boating, fishing, hiking nature trails.
 Located along the eastern shore of Lake Superior, there is superb swimming July and August, and into the beginning of September when the water is often at its warmest, and the crimson maples flaunt their fall colours.
 Stop in at Agawa Indian Crafts & the Canadian Carver for an enjoyable browse of Northern Ontario gifts and sundries.

 Pointe des Chênes

 Just a 20-minute drive from the Inn and located west of Sault Ste.
 Marie where the St Mary’s River begins at Lake Superior’s southern end.
 Great swimming conditions with mostly sandy beach.
 The area is popular with sunbathers, swimmers and wind surfers, and is operated by the Sault Ste.
 Marie Lions Club.
-Onsite amenities include pay phone and a convenience store at the adjacent campground.
+Onsite amenities include a convenience store at the adjacent campground.
 Open mid-May to end of September.